vatesfr/terraform-provider-xenorchestra/docs/data-sources/sr.md

 description: |-
   Provides information about a Storage repository to ease the lookup of VM storage information.
   Note: If there are multiple storage repositories that match terraform will fail.
-  Ensure that your name_label, pool_id and tags identify a unique storage repository.
+  Ensure that your name_label, pool_id, host_id and tags identify a unique storage repository.
 ---

 # xenorchestra_sr (Data Source)